openshift/ci-docs/content/en/docs/architecture/step-registry.md

   steps:
     workflow: openshift-e2e-disruptive
   env:
-    TEST_SUITE: serial
+    TEST_SUITE: serial # overrides the value set in the workflow
 {{< / highlight >}}

-If the workflow declared more variables, this override would be safe as the two sections are merged as expected:
+This would be safe even if the workflow declared more variables: the two sections are merged as expected.

 {{< highlight yaml >}}
 workflow:
   as: openshift-e2e-disruptive
   steps:
-    test:
-    - ref: openshift-e2e-test
+    # …
     env:
       TEST_SUITE: openshift/disruptive
       EXTRA_PARAMETER: value